QwikDev/qwik/README.md

 ## Getting Started

-Visit [integration](./integration) folder for guided tours of Qoot to learn how it works.
+- Visit [integration](./integration) folder for guided tours of Qoot to learn how it works.
+- Understand the difference between [resumable and replayable](./docs/RESUMABLE.md) applications.
+- Learn about Qoot's high level [mental model](./docs/MENTAL_MODEL.md).